adore/daylight/doc/usage.md

        yield
      end
   ````

-Additionally, you could allow Daylight to generate a UUID for you:
+Optionally, you could allow Daylight to generate a UUID for you for use
+in your application:

    ````ruby
      Daylight::API.request_id.use do |uuid|